tryanzu/anzu/README.md

 Install the core dependencies with `go build`.

-Install the frontend dependencies with `yarn install`.
+Install the frontend dependencies with `npm install`.

 ### Configure